 It was an afternoon filled with tears and laughter as we looked back on their time with us and celebrated their achievements.
-Mrs opportunity you get and give it your all.
-Live life with no regrets and have a go at the best experiences.
+Mrs

 Broadbent prepared a delicious afternoon tea for us all followed by a final, heart-warming assembly delivered by Mrs Chopping.
 It was a joy to see the Year 11s reminiscing about their time here whilst looking at their leavers' frames, remembering all the good times.
 We've certainly had our ups and downs, but we have created memories that we will cherish for a life time.